 - a sprinkling of salt and pepper

-- 1 tablespoon white spirit vineger.
-You can use white wine vineger, but don’t be tempted to use brown malted vinegar, the taste will be wrong.
+- 1 tablespoon white spirit vinegar.
+You can use white wine vinegar, but don't be tempted to use brown malted vinegar, the taste will be wrong.

 How to make yellow rice with raisins

-If you would like to make your own yellow rice with raisins to go with the bobotie, here’s how to do it.
-If your family doesn’t like raisins then you can leave these out.
-I normally use basmati rice, but you can use any long grain rice.
+If you would like to make yellow rice with raisins to go with the bobotie, here's how to do it.
+If your family doesn't like raisins then you can leave these out.
+I normally use basmati rice, but you can use any long-grain rice.

-Use your favourite method of cooking rice, but add approximately 1/2 teaspoon of turmeric to the rice with the water.
+Use your favourite method of cooking rice, but add approximately ½ teaspoon of turmeric to the rice with the water.
 Stir to mix through.
-If you are using raisins, add approximately 1 tablespoon raisins per cup of rice.
+If you are using raisins, add approximately 1 tablespoon of raisins per cup of rice.

 Be careful when adding the turmeric.
 If you add too much you will end up with orange rice instead of yellow rice.
 You are looking for a nice pale yellow colour.

-If you are cooking rice on the stove, place one cup into a pan, add 1/2 teaspoon turmeric, 1 tablespoon raisins and 1 teaspoon salt (or to your own taste).
+If you are cooking rice on the stove, place one cup into a pan, add ½ teaspoon turmeric, 1 tablespoon raisins and 1 teaspoon salt (or to your taste).
 Cover with 2 cups cold water.
-Bring to the boil then reduce the heat to a simmer, cover the pan with a tightly-fitting lid and allow to simmer for about 20 minutes until all the water has been absorbed.
+Bring to a boil then reduce the heat to a simmer, cover the pan with a tightly-fitting lid and allow to simmer for about 20 minutes until all the water has been absorbed.
 Fluff with a fork and serve.

 Bobotie FAQ